 But trust isn’t the only reason dogs turn their back to their owners.
 In this guide, we will go over the top five reasons for this behavior.

-The Top 5 Reasons Your Dog Turns His Back to You
+This is Why Your Dog Turns His Back to You (The 5 Reasons)

 Communication Break Down

 As humans, verbal communication is our primary form of communication.
 Dogs are entirely the opposite.
-Besides the faint whines at lunch or a hearty growl when the pizza guy rings the doorbell, dogs communicate almost exclusively through body language.
+Besides the faint whines at lunch or a hearty growl when the pizza guy rings the doorbell, your dog’s body language is its primary source of communication.

 So, when you get home from a long day, and the pup gives you the old “cold shoulder,” fear not, for they are most likely just trying to greet you!

-In the dog world, displaying their rear is a social mechanism.
-It’s how they go about introductions.
+In the dog world, displaying their rear ends is a social mechanism.
+It’s how they go about introductions (licking is another way).
 It establishes that they have peaceful intentions and are open to communication.
 It’s a standard dog-to-dog greet.

 My boxer and my rottweiler were huge culprits of this behavior.
 We used to call them hugs.